Ireland is home to some of the most unique traditions and superstitions and this is especially true when it comes to ringing in the New Year.

 Another tradition involved banging on doors and walls of the house with Christmas bread to chase the bad luck out of the house and invite the good spirits in.

-On New Year’s night, families would remember those who has passed away that year before by setting a place for them at the dinner table and leaving the door unlatched.
+On New Year’s night, families would remember those who has passed away the year before by setting a place for them at the dinner table and leaving the door unlatched.

 A lot of meaning was also placed on who would be the first person to pass through the door on New Year’s Day.
 If it was a tall dark handsome man, this would bring the home and its occupants good luck, but if it was a red-haired girl it would bring hardship and grief.